 Over the years we’ve grown into a society that puts so much pressure onto us from every possible angle – our looks – our fitness – our diets – our manifestations – our work – our goals – our parenting – our homes – our mental health – our pet’s mental health - our carbon footprint… should I go on?
 I mean is there even an area of our lives that we aren’t constantly trying to perfect?
 Quite frankly it’s exhausting.
 I don’t remember my mother worrying whether she was doing the most Pinterest-worthy crafts with me – I’d be lucky if she glanced over her cuppa to look at whatever I was showing her.
 I don’t think she even did crafts with me and yet she was an awesome mother and I never felt unloved, or demanded the kind of attention my kids do.
 But something about growing up in the internet generation has brought everything to light – we no longer compete with the Jones’s but with the God damn world.
 We strive to be the best at everything; have everything; be everything.
 There’s hustling and then there’s hustling and I think many of us have been hustling so hard we didn’t even know what we were hustling for anymore.

 We’ve developed so many ‘time saving’ devices and apps and yet we were getting burnt out at faster rates than ever before.
 We’ve seen more depression, more stress, and more anxiety than any other generation.
 Either that or we’re simply vocalizing it more, because that’s another area we have to work on too.
 So just maybe this temporary respite from the rat race has actually done us some good.
 Hell, it’s even became acceptable to home school your kids with a glass of Prosecco in hand!
+You can thank Molly Sims for that one haha.
 Whatever we have to do to make it through with a semblance of sanity left intact, is now considered OK, and we needed that.
 Boy did we need that.

 Perhaps most of all quarantine provided us with the opportunity to figure out exactly what we like about our lives, and what we don’t.
 Some of us may have realised that we don't love the one we're with (I saw quite a few ‘husband for sale’ posts online!)
 Or perhaps we've developed a greater appreciation for those in our lives that wasn’t there before.
 Some of us may simply have gained appreciation for all that we already have, or faced the fact that we’re on the wrong path, or want to take another direction.
 Either way, hopefully it's been borne out of our own true feelings.
 Comparison really can be the thief of joy – think about it - if you didn’t have a glimpse into the lives of others, would you be content with your own?
 If you’re able to focus less on what others have perhaps you’ll get more clarity as to what it is you really want, and not what society makes you believe you want.